CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/variables/set-variable/set-variable-block-1.md

 Any type of [Value][Value Property] can be set, including Lists, Dictionaries, Structures etc.

 If a [Variable][Variable Property] is set to the [Value][Value Property] of another [Variable][Variable Property] then they will have the same reference.
-This means that if either [Variable][Variable Property] has new items added to it, items updated in it, or items removed from it, then both will be affected, please see [Working with References][] for more information.
+This means that if either [Variable][Variable Property] has new items added to it, items updated in it, or items removed from it, then both will be affected, please see [Reference Types][] for more information.

 ## Examples